Back to Start Here

 Start Here: a guided path for first steps through the whole work.

-When this work speaks of in exile, it does not mean that has ceased to exist.
-It does not mean that Christ has failed in His promises.
-It does not mean that truth has vanished from the earth, that the gates of hell have prevailed, or that the faithful must invent a new religion in order to survive a time of darkness. in exile is still of Christ: one, holy, catholic, and apostolic.
-But she is wounded, displaced, obscured, and reduced in her visible flourishing.
-She remains, though not in the form that many expect.
+To say that is in exile is not to say that she has ceased to exist.
+It is not to say that Christ has failed in His promises.
+It is not to say that truth has vanished from the earth or that the faithful must invent a new religion in order to survive. in exile is still of Christ: one, holy, catholic, and apostolic.
+But she suffers humiliation, displacement, obscurity, and reduction in her visible flourishing.
+She remains, though not in the form many expect.
+This needs to be said carefully, because many readers hear the word exile and immediately imagine either total invisibility or total defeat.